-Toddler sized tee
+Toddler and youth sized tee

 To celebrate asinnajaq, Kite and Dayna Danger’s exhibition When Veins Meet Like Rivers; ᑲᑎᓐᓂᖅ / okhížata / maadawaan on display at Plug In ICA, the artists have created a special edition shirt available in limited quantities through the Plug In ICA shop.